-As a component is a unit of composition, its management is natural related to Software Configuration Management, which main objective is to manage composite entities.
-However, most of the SCM functions are used at the development-time, and are not enough utilized at the runtime[5].
+As a component is a unit of composition, its management is natural related to Software Configuration Management, the main objective of which is to manage composite entities.
+However, most of the SCM functions are used at development-time, and are not utilized sufficiently at runtime[5].
 The major disciplines of SCM are Version Management, Configuration Management and Change Management [7] [8], and we discuss their use for managing components.

-Version management takes care of the identification of entities and recognizes different versions of them.
-We can apply this principle to the components at run-time: Every component in the system should be identified by a name, version number and other version attributes such as creation date, history information, etc. We need the component version identification for two reasons: First, when we update a component with a new version, we want to have possibility to identify that change.
-Second, in some cases, we want to keep several component versions integrated in the system.
+Version management performs the identification of entities and recognizes different versions of enities.
+We can apply this principle to the components at run-time: Every component in the system should be identified by a name, version number and other version attributes such as creation date, historical information, etc. We need the component version identification for two reasons: Firstly, when we update a component with a new version, we want to be able to identify that change.
+Secondly, in some cases, we wish to keep several component versions integrated in the system.
 Managing different versions of components is important for middle-size or large systems.
-In the beginning, a component might not have been designed to cover all the requirements from the system that evolves.
-In general, it is better to release a component containing currently required features and later upgrade it, instead of releasing a full-fledged component to late.
-Later, when new features are added to the component, it may happen that the new component version is not compatible with the previous one, or that is not fully tested.
-In that case we want to keep both versions - the new one exploiting new features, and the old one, used by those parts of the system we had not yet changed or tested.
-When the system must support this type of environment, and when several versions of components are used at the same time, the development time and maintenance increases.
-However, the experience is that this type of evolution is appropriate for large systems [4].
+A component might not have been originally designed to cover all the system requirements which evolve.
+In general, it is better to release a component containing currently required features and to upgrade it later, instead of releasing a fully-fledged component too late.
+Later, when new features are added to the component, it may happen that the new component version is not compatible with the previous, or that is not fully tested.
+In that case we want to keep both versions - the new one exploiting new features, and the old one, to be used by those parts of the system we had not yet changed or tested.
+When the system must support this type of environment, and when several versions of components are used at the same time, the development time and maintenance increase.
+Experience shows however that this type of evolution is appropriate for large systems [4].

-Configuration and build management methods are used to select and identify specific versions of entities (i.e. to generate a baseline or a configuration) and integrate them into a new version of the composite entity.
+Configuration and build management methods are used to select and identify specific versions of entities (i.e. to generate a baseline or a configuration) and to integrate them into a new version of the composite entity.
 It also includes build procedures.
 The building procedures use information about the dependencies between the entities.
-These principles can be applied on the run-time system: A system configuration is defined as a set of component versions.
+These principles can be applied in the run-time system: A system configuration is defined as a set of component versions.
 By adding a new component or a new version of a component, a new configuration of the system is identified.
-Similar to Make dependencies, which describes the dependencies at build-time, a component should include the specification of the components used (the references to the components used actually exist in the component, but they are hidden in the binary code).
+Similar to Make dependencies, which describe the dependencies at build-time, a component should include the specification of the components used (the references to the components used actually exist in the component, but they are hidden in the binary code).